webauthz/handbook/README.md

 ## Path matching for pre-emptively sending access tokens

-The inclusion of the `path` attribute in the `WWW-Authenticate` response header, and its use by the application to determine where the access token may be sent pre-emptively, is a small improvement over [RFC 2617](https://tools.ietf.org/html/rfc2617), which assumes that "all paths at or deeper than [the same request URI]
+The inclusion of the `path` attribute in the `WWW-Authenticate` or `Proxy-Authenticate` response header, and its use by the application to determine where the access token may be sent pre-emptively, is a small improvement over [RFC 2617](https://tools.ietf.org/html/rfc2617), which assumes that "all paths at or deeper than [the same request URI]